Verifiable Unified Binary Trie

 For PIR servers, this is especially painful: attaching Merkle proofs to database entries creates a ~150x storage blowup under MPT.
 A binary trie cuts this to ~40x (1,280 bytes per leaf) — and reduces per-level PIR query overhead from ~48x to ~9x.
 Light clients benefit similarly from the smaller, zk-friendlier proofs.

 EIP-7864 proposes moving Ethereum to a binary trie, but the transition is complex and years away.
-We need a solution that works today.
+The benefits of binary tries are available today, however — thanks to increasingly affordable zkVMs.

 Why It Matters